Sectorr/Docs/controllers.md

 # Controllers
 The controllers are located in the <code class="language-php">app/Controllers</code> directory.
+Does it werk?